st3b1t/bip39-hex-dice/README.md

 This design choice was made to maximize security and minimize potential bugs or vulnerabilities that can arise from third-party libraries, making the tool more trustworthy for sensitive use cases such as generating cryptographic mnemonics.

+## Security Recommendations

+You can try the tool using the online demo: https://st3b1t.github.io/bip39-hex-dice/index.html

+**For maximum security and privacy, it is strongly recommended to use this page offline.**

+Simply save the page locally from your browser saved .html file will remain fully functional, similar to how https://iancoleman.io/bip39 can be used on air-gapped hardware.

 *It is always encouraged to use dice as the source of entropy.
-The `Simulate Roll` function, while providing a security level comparable to iancoleman tool, is only to facilitate development mode and exceeds the primary scope of this project.*
+The `Simulate Roll` function is only to facilitate development mode and exceeds the primary scope of this project.*

-## Download and use offline

-Online demo is here:
-https://st3b1t.github.io/bip39-hex-dice/index.html
-You can use this page entirely offline by simply saving it locally from your browser, the saved .html file will remain fully functional, similar to how iancoleman.io/bip39 can be used offline.

 ## Requirements